EF Core Sidekick: Using this extension for auto code generation

 After you specify the connection properties in the Connection Properties dialog, click Test Connection to make sure the database connection is successful.

-Step 3: Select tables or views
+Step 3: Select tables, views, or functions

 The Enable selection of associated tables and references option (②) is selected by default, so when you select a table, the tables that are referenced by the selected table (so called referenced tables) will be automatically selected and the reference relationship will be displayed in the DataType and Mapping Type columns (⑥).